All Nations UPC

 RESPONSIBILITY.
 The passenger has the responsibility to obtain a valid passport from their country of origin and/or citizenship.
 A copy of the photo/dates pages shall be sent to the EpicTOURS LLC office immediately upon registration or as soon as it is acquired.
 In any case, the copy must be in the EpicTOURS file following registration or as soon as a new passport arrives.

 TRAVEL INSURANCE.
-Travel and Medical Insurance is highly recommended.
+Travel and Medical Insurance is strongly encouraged.
 Travel Insurance is recommended for quotes, however, read the fine print.
 In some cases, the travel insurance company will not pay until your primary and/or supplemental policy has paid first.
 In that case, you would be required to pay the bill and file for reimbursement.
 Then, they pay the difference.
 Read the policy carefully and select the plan that fits your need.

 EpicTOURS and their Agents assume no liability or responsibility for any injuries or loss of property, accident, delay, changes in schedule or itinerary or incidental damages, occasioned by circumstances beyond the control of EpicTOURS LLC, or by any person or reason whatsoever, including but not limited to default or omission of and by any third party providing services or facilities related to or included in this tour or any part thereof or in arranging for same.
 The carriers and any other transportation companies whose services are featured in these tours are not to be held responsible for any act, omission or event during the time the passengers are not on board their respective conveyance.